hmasing/solo_aviation_playbook/content/01-fbo-services/14-emergency-response-incident-reporting.md

 ## Purpose

 This process establishes procedures for emergency response and incident reporting to ensure rapid, effective response to emergency situations while maintaining team member and client safety, regulatory compliance, and operational continuity through systematic emergency management.
+Our procedures address emergencies typical to general aviation operations including aircraft incidents, fuel spills, medical emergencies, and weather-related events at our Part 61 flight school and FBO operations.

 _____________________________________________________________________________________________